9diov/writings/rails_postgres_performance.md

 * Hash:            Generates a hash table from the records in the input recordset.
 Hash is used by Hash Join
 * HashJoin:        Joins to record sets by hashing one of them (using a Hash Scan)
 * Aggregate:       Groups records together based on a GROUP BY or aggregate function (e.g. sum())
-* Hashaggregate:   Groups records together based on a GROUP BY or aggregate function (e.g. sum()).
+* HashAggregate:   Groups records together based on a GROUP BY or aggregate function (e.g. sum()).
 Hash Aggregate uses a hash to first organize the records by a key
 * SequenceScan:    Finds relevant records by sequentially scanning the input record set.
 When reading from a table, Seq Scans (unlike Index Scans) perform a single read operation (only the table is read)
 * IndexScan:       Finds relevant records based on an Index.
 Index Scans perform 2 read operations: one to read the index and another to read the actual value from the table
 * IndexOnlyScan:   Finds relevant records based on an Index.
 Index Only Scans perform a single read operation from the index and do not read from the corresponding table